SeaDart24/relative_keys_XUI/README.md

 flask 2.8.1
 ```

-We should configure a config file.
-The default file `config.yaml`is the revidivism dataset as an example.
-More datasets can refer to `data_process` folder.

 ### 1 To start the Flask application

 1. Run the Flask app by executing the following command in your terminal: